-Alligators are an apex predator, one that has popularized popular culture and frequently appears on the news, typically attached to a crazy story coming out of Florida.
-Alligators appear in multiple places around the continental United States, but they're most predominantly known for living in Florida because of the Everglades and a large number of swamps.
+Alligators are apex predators, one that has popularized popular culture and frequently appear on the news, typically attached to a crazy story coming out of Florida.
+Alligators appear in multiple places around the continental United States, but they're most predominantly known for living in Florida because of the Everglades and many swamps.

 But gators don't stay confined to the swampy areas.
 They can be found roaming pretty much all over the state.
-You might see an alligator swimming in a puddle on a crowded intersection or even visiting your neighbor's swimming pool.
-Here are ten facts you might not know about Flordia alligators.
+You might see an alligator swimming in a puddle at a crowded intersection or even visiting your neighbor's swimming pool.
+Here are ten facts you might not know about Florida alligators.

 Let's get one thing straight; alligators and crocodiles are not living fossils.
 National Geographic did an entire study disproving this fact.
 However, that doesn't stop people from referring to them as such, and why wouldn't they?
 They look like something that crawled out of the prehistoric era.
 There were crocodiles and alligators in the past, though they didn't look the same as the ones in existence today.